 Where to drink coffee in Goleta, Montecito & Summerland

 Sleek, sophisticated, and smooth are three ways to describe both the interior design and coffee of Caffe Luxxe at the Montecito Country Mart.
-Newly established, Caffe Luxxe has already made waves as a premier coffee hot spot for visitors and locals alike exploring Montecito’s retail scene.
+Caffe Luxxe has made waves as a premier coffee hot spot for visitors and locals alike exploring Montecito’s retail scene.
 The marble countertops serve as the perfect canvas for the shop’s baristas to prepare your roast, and the minimalist décor evokes a sense of luxurious architectural wonder.
-Inspired by caffe culture in Italy, the shop’s creators champion hand crafted artisanal espresso and brewed coffee.
-Try their Montenero Blend, a coffee that exudes strong notes of dark chocolate and rich caramel.
+Inspired by café culture in Italy, the shop’s creators champion hand crafted artisanal espresso and brewed coffee.
+Try the Montenero Blend, a coffee that exudes strong notes of dark chocolate and rich caramel.
 Or, purchase one of the many other varieties of coffee that Caffe Luxxe micro roasts to bring the flavors and aromas back home with you.

 Photo credit: @aliciachofoto